shelbyd/pluck/README.md

 # pluck

-`pluck!` is a macros that creates a lambda that plucks the provided property from the argument.
+`pluck!` is a macro that creates a lambda that plucks the provided property from the argument.
 Great with iterators.

 ## Access